NBISweden/aMeta/README.md

 ### Environment module configuration

-To run the workflow in a computer cluster environemnt you should configure environmental modules and runtimes:
+To run the workflow in a computer cluster environemnt you should specify environmental modules and runtimes as follows:

     snakemake --snakefile workflow/Snakefile -j 100 --profile .profile --use-envmodules